 UPMC Hamot provides orthopaedic residents with experience in the surgical intervention required for trauma patients.
 An 18-bed, surgical-pulmonary intensive care unit provides sophisticated life-support technology and one-on-one, nurse-to-patient staffing ratio for critical post-surgery care.

 The residents also have access to UPMC Hamot's Outpatient Clinics.
 In addition to giving the residents an opportunity to provide continuity-of-care for patients, the clinics teach residents practice management and systems-based practice.

 UPMC Hamot's program is busy enough that residents have the surgical exposure to a broad range of orthopaedic conditions, yet small and collegial enough that residents finish the program with strong working relationships with their fellow residents and faculty.

-Thank you for considering UPMC Hamot for your residency!
-If any of your questions are not answered by this website, please contact Sue Huff, GME department manager, at 814-877-6253 or at email@example.com.
+Thank you for considering UPMC Hamot for your residency.
+If any of your questions are not answered by this website, please contact Jane Horetsky, GME senior department manager, at 814-877-6253 or firstname.lastname@example.org.